 You can use a search modifier to specify which attribute of an issue the search term should apply to.
-To use a modifier that contains a space in the name, such as the name of the custom tag, you must delimit the modifier with brackets.
-For example, to search for issues that are new, enter [issue age]:new.
+To use a modifier that contains a space in the name, such as the name of the custom

 A search that you do not qualify using a modifier matches the search string based on the following attributes: kingdom, primary rule id, analyzer, filename, severity, class name, function name, instance id, package, confidence, type, subtype, taint flags, category, sink, and source.